amedumer/Banner_Rusher/README.md

 ## How do you do it?
 It just uses Selenium.
 Change your webdriver as you desire.
 Dont forget to include webdriver folders in PATH.

+## Design Flaws
+I know that the program reopens a new browser each 5 tries.
+It is just something I couldn't fix but this version works just fine.
+Maybe I will fix it later.